crohr/crohr.github.com/index.md

 * Since Oct.
 2008, I work as a R&amp;D Engineer at the [INRIA](http://www.inria.fr/) national research institute in Rennes, France.

   I originally started to work on the [Grid'5000](http://www.grid5000.fr/) project, an infrastructure distributed in 9 sites around France for research in large-scale parallel and distributed systems.
   In Aug.
-2010 I also joined the EU founded [BonFIRE](http://bonfire-project.eu/) project to work on designing, building and operating a multi-site cloud facility.
+2010 I also joined the EU founded [BonFIRE](http://bonfire-project.eu/) project to work on a multi-site cloud facility.

   I'm mainly in charge of designing, implementing and operating a distributed software architecture based on RESTful APIs.
-  I also build web interfaces and visualizations using standard and lightweight technologies: HTML5, Javascript, CSS.
+  I also build web interfaces and visualizations using standard and lightweight technologies such as HTML5, Javascript, CSS.

   My day-to-day work usually involves me writing code using a mix of Ruby, Javascript, HTML and CSS; pushing and pulling with Git; messing with DEB and RPM packages; cooking some Puppet recipes to configure and deploy two dozens of servers; and trying to bend big-old Apache and Squid to my will.